 Speed is a major factor in accidents, and alcohol delays your reaction time.
 Mixing these two can have serious, even fatal, results.
-To appreciate more fully why you should never drink and operate an OHV, consider these factors.
+To appreciate more fully why you should never drink and ride, consider these factors.

 - Use three seconds as a typical reaction time, and suppose that alcohol doubles your reaction time.
 If you’re traveling at 30 mph:

 - Normally, you travel 132 feet (3 sec. x 44 ft./sec.) during the time it takes you to see an obstacle and then begin to slow down or maneuver.

 - Under the influence, you travel 264 feet—approaching the length of a football field.

 - When you do react, your speed, diminished judgment, and impaired physical condition further complicate a critical response.